 The research described in this document is first-of-its-kind in seeking to understand what faculty, staff, and administrators at Hispanic-Serving Institutions know and believe about Hispanic culture and the Hispanic students they serve.
-The concepts included in the surveys were provided by student, faculty, staff, and administrative informants from HSIs.
+The concepts included in the surveys were gathered from student, faculty, staff, and administrative informants at HSIs.
 They were also, as often as possible, informed by the literature.
-The result is a description of the perspectives of the FSA groups at HSIs that can at many points be verified using data gathered from students at HSIs in the same region, with each of those schools represented in the FSA response group.
+The result is a description of the perspectives of the faculty, staff, and administrators at HSIs that can at many points be verified using data gathered from students at HSIs in the same region as 100% of the colleges and universities the student respondents attended in 2018 and 2019 were represented in the FSA response group.
 The approach taken was exploratory as there is very little information available about HSIs, their employees, and students.
 As a result, the data primarily has a descriptive purpose.
 It documents what existed rather than providing the ability to explain why these patterns existed.

 The samples were large and broad enough that they can be treated with confidence.
-As reported in Preuss et al (2019a), the number of respondents for both student surveys exceeds the level necessary for 95% confidence with a 5% margin of error.
-This is, therefore, an initial reporting of investigative results that can be considered representative of the situation at the institutions in the sample and on which other studies can be based.
+Responses on the FSA survey are known to come from 37% of the 119 HSIs in the target region with the possibility that figure could have reached or exceeded 50% had the home institution of each respondent been identifiable.
+As reported in Preuss et al (2020), the number of respondents for both student surveys exceeds the level necessary for 95% confidence with a 5% margin of error.
+This is, therefore, an initial reporting of investigative results that can be treated with that level of confidence, considered representative of the situation at the institutions in the sample, and on which other studies can be based.

-In the 403 responses from faculty, staff, and administrators at HSIs in Colorado, New Mexico, and Texas, there are two key divisions in respect to constructs related to Hispanic culture.
-The first is that a difference of opinion exists along ethnic lines.
-Hispanic FSA respondents were less likely to agree that there was applicable information about Hispanic culture available to higher education professionals and more likely to agree with the statements made in the survey in respect to Hispanic culture and the background and characteristics of their Hispanic students than their non-Hispanic peers.
+In the 393 responses from faculty, staff, and administrators at HSIs in Colorado, New Mexico, Kansas, and Texas, there were several key findings.
+The first was a difference of opinion that existed along ethnic lines.
+Hispanic faculty, staff, and administrators were less likely to agree that there was applicable information about Hispanic culture available to higher education professionals and more likely to agree with the statements made in the survey in respect to Hispanic culture and the background and characteristics of their Hispanic students than their non-Hispanic peers.
 Such a broad and consistent difference of opinion between Hispanic and non-Hispanic employees at HSIs points to, at a minimum, a notable difference in conception of Hispanic culture and understanding of Hispanic students.
-This is a concern as student success theory and programming has for decades (Terenzini & Pascarella, 1991; Tinto, 1993) emphasized cultural support and limiting "acculturative stress" (Chun, Marin, Schwartz, Pham & Castro-Olivo, 2016, p.
+This is a concern as student success theory and programming has for decades (Terenzini & Pascarella, 1991; Tinto, 1993) emphasized cultural support and limiting -acculturative stress" (Chun, Marin, Schwartz, Pham & Castro-Olivo, 2016, p.
 385) for minority students.
 The findings suggest that there is more conflict around Hispanic culture and the potential for more acculturative stress for Hispanic students at HSIs than might be anticipated.
 As noted by Sue et al (2007), Keller and Galgay (2010), and Storti (2007), even when people have the best of intentions, operating across cultures without clear and accurate perspectives can result in misunderstanding and insult.
-While the name Hispanic-Serving Institution seems to imply that these colleges and universities would be particularly attune to this potential, the evidence presented above indicates that is generally not the case.
+While the name Hispanic-Serving Institution seems to imply that these colleges and universities would be particularly attune to this potential, the evidence presented above indicates that was generally not the case.